Buxton Speedway: 2000s

 During the 2002 Speedway Conference League season the team won their first silverware when winning the Conference League Knockout Cup.
 They comfortably defeated the Rye House Raiders 99–81 on aggregate in the final, with William Beveridge scoring a 15-point home leg maximum and Aidan Collins scoring 17 in the away leg.

 The remainder of the decade was spent in mid-table positions, with the highlight being the Riders' Championship successes by James Wright in 2004 Adam Roynon in 2006 and Craig Cook in 2009.

 2010s

 Their best season was 2010, when they achieved the treble.
 After finishing second in the regular season table behind Dudley Heathens during the 2010 National League speedway season they won the playoffs, defeating Newport Wasps in the final.
 They also won the Knockout Cup and National Trophy.
 The treble winning team included riders such as Craig Cook, Nick Morris, Robert Branford and Jason Garrity.

 The Hitmen struggled to compete in the league in the following years, finishing last in 2016 and enduring a disastrous campaign during 2018.
 After the 2018 season, the speedway club chairman Jayne Moss withdrew the club at the National League AGM, following financial struggles.
 The speedway team has not raced since.
 In the 25 years that the team raced they always competed in the third division.

+The team under the name Buxton Bulls, returned to compete in the 2026 National Development League.